pacots/busy-time/README.md

 # Busy-Time Scheduling

 This repository contains Python implementations of busy-time scheduling algorithms.
+The meeting notes folder contains a final_project_summary.pdf, this file includes the general information regarding the current state of the project and should be read first.

 ## Project Structure